atmcgrath/workshops/bitsy.md

 - Create an exit to link the two rooms
 - Place a sprite and some items
 - Create an ending
-- Edit and add dialogs for
+- Edit and add dialogs
+- Play your game to test it out!

 ## Challenges